Skip to Main Content

 Florence Hall and the Trelawny Gathering Tradition

-Trelawny parish sits between Montego Bay and Ocho Rios on Jamaica's north coast, a stretch that functions less as a tourist corridor and more as a working cultural spine.
+Trelawny Multi-Purpose Stadium is a casual, walk-in-friendly bar in Florence Hall Village, Jamaica, at F9F8+6V3.
 Florence Hall Village, where the Trelawny Multi-Purpose Stadium occupies a prominent footprint, reflects that duality: it is a community with its own internal logic, shaped by agriculture, sport, and the kind of communal assembly that large-format venues in the Caribbean have long enabled.
-The stadium is not a nightlife destination in the conventional sense, but it anchors the parish's capacity for large public gatherings, from track and field events to concerts and community festivals that draw residents from across Trelawny and neighbouring parishes.
+The stadium anchors the parish's capacity for large public gatherings, from track and field events to concerts and community festivals that draw residents from across Trelawny and neighbouring parishes.

 What Happens at the Perimeter: Rum, Food, and the Informal Economy